Outreach

 On February 5, 2026, the TRANSPER project held its first multiplier event in Lisbon, titled “No Endgame: Performance, Play, Recycling for Sustainable Futures”.
 The event was a roundtable discussion on how artistic practices, civic engagement, and environmental initiatives can contribute to more sustainable ways of thinking and acting.

-Chaired by Inês Marques, the discussion brought together perspectives from public policy, environmental action, and artistic practice.
+Organized by Rui Filipe Antunes and chaired by Inês Marques, the discussion brought together perspectives from public policy, environmental action, and artistic practice.
 The invited speakers included Ana Rita Moreira from the Junta de Freguesia do Lumiar, Ana Matos from Electrão, and artist Gustavo Ciríaco.

 The roundtable reflected on sustainability beyond linear models of production and consumption.
 Through the lenses of performance, play, and recycling, participants discussed how practices grounded in reuse, repetition, and transformation can challenge the idea of an “endgame” as a final or closed outcome.